xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### companies plan

-iTop will be used by two companies: `company A` who is the service provider one & `company B` who will use the services.
+iTop will be used by two companies: `company A` which is the service provider one & `company B` who will use their services.

 Here is the Company A agency graph.